1shubhamdas/Aqua_website/README.md

 # Aqua_website
-A dynamic website designed to display products from database and take feedback and queries from customers
+A dynamic website designed using html, css and php to display products from database (mysql) and take feedback and queries from customers